iskendria-pub/iskendria/README.md

 * Client: Command-line application used by everyone who wants to edit the blockchain.
 * Portal: Web application where users can find full-text manuscripts.
 This system is not the core business of the Alexandria team, but it has to be maintained as long as other parties do not make portals themselves.
-* Major: Command-line user interface used by the Alexandria team to maintain the system.
+* Major Tool: Command-line user interface used by the Alexandria team to maintain the system.

 The following roles exist:
 * Author: The author of manuscripts.